 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”

 The grief process is incredibly long with many ups and downs.
 I don’t understand how people deal with loss apart from Christ.
-On our own we fail, but with Christ we have strength as we navigate the grief process.
+On our own, we fail, but with Christ, we have strength as we navigate the grief process.
+Know that your grief is nothing like the sufferings of Christ, even though it may be the hardest thing you’ve ever been through.

 12. Matthew 11:28-29